LennisNgugi/Graphical-Authentication-Password/README.md

-# Proof of concept Graphical Authentication Password Application
+# Graphical Authentication Password Application Proof of Concept

 Graphical passwords may offer better security than text-based passwords because many people, in an attempt to memorize text-based passwords, use plain words (rather than the recommended jumble of characters).
 A dictionary search can often hit on a password and allow a hacker to gain entry into a system in seconds.
 But if a series of selectable images is used on successive screen pages, and if there are many images on each page, a hacker must try every possible combination at random.
 If there are 100 images on each of the 8 pages in an 8-image password, there are 1008, or 10 quadrillion (10,000,000,000,000,000), possible combinations that could form the graphical password!
 If the system has a built-in delay of only 0.1 second following the selection of each image until the presentation of the next page, it would take (on average) millions of years to break into the system by hitting it with random image sequences.